 The cast basically covers every sort of fighting game character archetype.
 You’ve got your all-arounders in Hyde and Akatsuki, you’ve got rushdown in Wagner, Orie, and Linne; setplay (Byakuya and Carmine), zoners (Hilda, Vatista, Yuzuriha), grapplers (Waldstein and Mika), and any combination thereof — you name it, Under Night‘s got it.
 To make learning how to play them easier, the game’s mission mode, in addition to having a ton of example combos to look at to get a sense for their combo theory, also gives you some basic tactical pointers.
 Basic blockstrings that you can hit-confirm into a full combo, what their reversal options are, what their anti-air moves are and how to combo off them, and so on.
 So instead of having to purposely seek guides and information outside of the game to learn anything about your character (something that fighting games across the board seem to be getting better about, thankfully), you get a good starter primer built-in.
 They won’t make you instantly good at playing whoever you choose, but they do provide a very strong foundation to work from.

 Neutral in Under Night is very much a game of patience.
 Between stagger pressure (delaying attacks on block to bait your opponent to press a button) and rebeats (using a light attack after using a medium or heavy one to keep yourself from being vulnerable to counterattack), you end up spending a lot of time blocking waiting for a chance to take your turn.
-It’s sort of an in between of the (sort of) slower neutral of something like Street Fighter and the hectic pace of something like BlazBlue.
-A game that moves very fast, but still feels readable and easy to follow.
+It’s a game that moves very fast, but still feels readable and easy to follow.

 At the heart of all this is the GRD (short for “grid”) meter.
 At the bottom of the screen is a bar that fills on both ends over the course of each match.
 Each side earns blocks for active play, basically — a good offense and defense will fill the meter in your favor, just as passivity will empty it.
 You can also exchange meter you’d spend on supers to gain blocks as well, albeit leaving yourself wide open in the process.
 Whoever has more blocks on their side when the GRD cycle ends (every 17 in-game seconds) enters a state called “vorpal,” which grants them a small boost to their attacks and activates their character’s vorpal trait (e.g. higher chip damage, faster start-up and recovery on certain attacks, and so on).